dani238qr/gpg-file-encryptor/README.md

 To use the script from any directory, you can copy it to /usr/local/bin and set the appropriate permissions.

-sudo cp gpg.sh /usr/local/bin/gpg
+sudo cp gpg.sh /usr/local/bin/gpg_script

-sudo chmod +x /usr/local/bin/gpg
+sudo chmod +x /usr/local/bin/gpg_script

 sudo apt-get update

 Encrypt a File

-./gpg e myfile.txt
+gpg_script e myfile.txt

 Decrypt a File

-./gpg d myfile.txt.gpg
+gpg_script d myfile.txt.gpg